openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 When you verify your identity for one course, you verify your identity for all edX courses.
 Verification is effective for one year.
 If you enroll in another verified course within that year, you do not have to verify your identity.

+.. note:: If you enroll in a course that offers academic credit, you might have to verify your identity periodically during the course.
+For more information, see :ref:`SFD Academic Course Credit`.

 To verify your identity, follow these steps.